hop-protocol/contracts/README.md

 - How do you recover funds from an Arbitrum alias address on L2?

-  - Send a `createRetryableTicketNoRefundAliasRewrite()` with the destination/refund addresses set to the address you want.
+  - Send a `unsafeCreateRetryableTicket()` with the destination/refund addresses set to the address you want.
 Set the callValue to the amount you are trying to recover and don't send ETH over the bridge with the L1 transaction.

 - Are there any deployment quirks to know about?